brockgx/eos-tooling/README.md

 * Templates
   * This folder will hold all our templates and other configuration data

-The templates are application
-  * networking
+The templates are split into two sub directories; one to store configuration templates for the networking infrastructure and the other for the applications configuration templates

+#### Networking

+#### Application

 ### Initial Setup